AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Methods.md

 and catch it in an integer, then the integer will contain 56 because it will type-cast 56.88 into 58 before storing it.

-Because of this, I recommend all math-related functions you write to both use and return doubles, as you can always type-cast to a less specific type (double to float, double to int), but you cannot type-cast to a more specific type (float to double) without losing some precision (some or all of the decimal places).
+Because of this, I recommend all math-related functions you write to both use and return doubles, as you can always type-cast to a less specific type (double to float, double to int), but you cannot type-cast to a more specific type (float to double) without losing some or all of the characteristics of the more specific datatype
+(in this case, some or all of the decimal places).

 ```C++
 #include <iostream>